yuky2020/Face-recognition-with-NOIR-camera-on-RaspberryPi/README.md

 - Lan connection between server and raspberry

-- (Standalone version) Install the dipendency on the raspberryPi
+- (Standalone version) Install the dipendency on the raspberryPi (there is a readme in the sub folder)

 ## Prerequisite: